 There is a two-directional contradictory movement in this chapter.
-The marital discord between the Morels reaches a crescendo, with growing quarrels between them on the one hand, and on the other hand, this chapter depicts the birth of the Morels' third child Paul, who will later of course, become the protagonist of the story.
+The marital 182 discord between the Morels reaches a crescendo, with growing quarrels between them on the one hand, and on the other hand, this chapter depicts the birth of the Morels' third child Paul, who will later of course, become the protagonist of the story.
 Things come to such a pass between Gertrude and Walter Morel that they both develop a hard bitterness against each other and their relationship reaches a point of no-return.
 While Walter is clearly the aggressor, and the one who causes so much trouble for his wife, in terms of their spirit however, Gertrude emerges far stronger than her husband.
-Once when she had left home with her children in exasperation as Walter had kicked William, Gertrude looks at Paul's innocent baby face and realises, "in some far inner lace of her soul, that she and her husband were guilty."
+Once when she had left home with her children in exasperation as Walter had kicked William, Gertrude looks at Paul's innocent baby face and realizes, "in some far inner lace of her soul, that she and her husband were guilty."
 And so, she pledged "With all her force, with all her soul she would make up to it for having brought it into the world unloved."

-Chapter - 3: The Casting Off of Morel - The Taking on of William
+Chapter - 3: The Casting Off of Morel - The Taking on of William gradual shift in their equation.

-Morel suffers from an inflammation of his brain due to which he is incapacitated, and for a while, he is unable to go to the mines.
-During this financially strained period of his convalescence however, Mrs. Morel slowly begins to realise that she can fend for herself even when Morel, the breadwinner of the house, is bedridden and incapacitated.
-This leads to a subtle and gradual shift in their equation.
 Thus while the frequent and violent quarrels between them abates substantially, it also means that Gertrude begins to love Walter lesser and lesser.
 This growing distance between them is coterminous with their first born William growing up into a competent and strong young lad.
 There is a crucial occasion in the chapter when Gertrude puts her foot down and does not let Walter thrash William on the basis of complaints from a neighbour.
 This casting off of Walter Morel both in the sense that she no longer felt dependent on him and also her growing fondness and preference for William to fill up her life provides the title of this chapter.
 But crucially the chapter ends with William having got a job in London and his impending departure from Bestwood.
 Mrs. Morel's intense and almost passionate dependence upon her elder son foreshadows her relationship with Paul later in the novel.
 Also, their fourth child Arthur is born.